-This Is the Absolute Worst Soda You Should Never Drink
+This Is the Worst Soda You Should Never Drink, According to Science

 There really is never a good time to drink soda.
 It's obvious to any and all that soda is not an ideal drink by any means, especially if you're trying to stay healthy.
 Heavy soda consumption has been linked to weight gain, can lead to type 2 diabetes, and one study published in the journal JAMA Internal Medicine found that those who drank artificially sweetened drinks such as soda are more likely to die prematurely compared to those who rarely ever drank these types of drinks.

 But there is one very specific type of soda that is the worst of the worst.
 No, it's not Coke, although we would advise you not to touch a can of that stuff either.
 This soda, though, is one that simply has nothing redeeming about it.
-(Instead, focus on making sure you're trying out these 21 Best Healthy Cooking Hacks of All Time!)
+(Instead, focus on making sure you're eating enough of The 7 Healthiest Foods to Eat Right Now!)

 So without further ado, the worst soda you should never drink is…

-Crush soda made its debut in 1906 with the classic orange flavor and now, there are plenty of other varieties.
+Crush soda made its debut in the early 1900s with the classic orange flavor and now, there are plenty of other varieties.
 The pineapple version of the fruit-flavored soda, though, is by far the one to avoid of the bunch.

 Just take a look at the nutrition breakdown of a 12-ounce can.
 It's packing 190 calories—nearly 200 calories just for one small drink.
 What's even more startling is the sugar content here.
 This beverage serves up 51 grams of the sweet stuff.
 That is more sugar than if you ate five Original Glazed Krispy Kreme Donuts!